k1915361/algorithm-visual-learning/readme.md

 ---

-If you want, I can make you a **single `.bat` file** so you just double-click it and get this whole environment ready in one go.
+a **single `.bat` file** so you just double-click it and get this whole environment ready in one go.
 Do you want me to prepare that?